How to Win the War on Terror

 The answer is simpler than you might think

-In light of the recent attacks by terrorists in Paris, you might ask yourself what you can do to prevent yourself from being the victim of such an attack?
-The unsettling answer to that question is: nothing.
+In light of the recent attacks by terrorists around the world, you might ask yourself what you can do to prevent yourself from being the victim of such an attack?
+The unsettling answer to that question is - nothing.

 If you are seriously determined to wage your own personal war against the terrorists of this world, you can do the one thing they most don't want you to do.
 Keep an open mind when it comes to people who are not like you.
 Do what you can to protect their freedoms with as much enthusiasm as you would exert to protect your own.
 Does that put you outside your own comfort zone?
 Now you're getting it.